Prit2341/Traffic-Management-Using-AI/README.md

 ## Graph Represtation
 <p>As we can see with all conditions alike, our dynamic system was able to pass 3193 Vehicles while the current static system could pass only 2356 in 1 hour which means 837 more vehicles

- Thus our proposed Traffic managment system with AI improves the performance bt over 35%
+ Thus our proposed Traffic managment system with AI improves the performance by over 35%

  our proposed system on and average allow 70 more vehicles to pass every one simulation(5 min) aas compared to the current system this implies a reduction in time complexity of green signal time(Signal is green but no vehiclea passes) as well as the waiting time of the vehicles
 </p>